A Hybrid Iterative Neural Solver Based on Spectral Analysis for Parametric PDEs: Introduction

 where $\mathcal{L}$ is the differential operator, $u$ is the solution function, $f$ is the source term, and $\boldsymbol{\mu}$ is the parameter in a compact space.
 It is assumed that the equation \eqref{ppde} is well-posed under appropriate boundary conditions.
 By dividing $\Omega$ into a discrete grid $\mathcal{T}_h$ and applying numerical discretization methods, such as the finite element method (FEM), we obtain the following linear systems of equations

 where $\cu{A_\mu} \in \C^{N \times N}$ and $\cu{f_\mu} \in \C^{N}$.
 In many practical scenarios, such as inverse problems, design, optimization, and uncertainty quantification, it is crucial to examine the behavior of the physics-based model across various parameters $\cu{\mu}$.
 In these cases, high-fidelity simulations, which involve solving the linear system multiple times, can become prohibitively expensive.
 Therefore, we aim to utilize DL-HIM to reduce the computational cost.
-For simplicity, we omit the superscripts related to specific parameters $\cu{\mu}$ and consider linear systems \eqref{eq:linear_system}.
+For simplicity in writing, we omit the superscripts related to specific parameters $\cu{\mu}$ and consider linear systems of the form \eqref{eq:linear_system}.